 - Strength cues are more important than height or weight.

-- Women still put an emphasis on height and weight.
+- Women still emphasize height and weight.
 Tall, lean, strong-looking men are the ultimate.

 - The more women are afraid of crime, the more they prefer stronger looking men.
-The less they’re afraid of crime, the more value they’ll place on other characteristics.
+The less they’re fearful of crime, the more value they’ll place on other characteristics.

 - Even though some women may prefer less dominant/masculinized faces, this doesn’t apply to the body.
 The stronger the body appears, the better, even across cultures.